feltnerm/grunt-saucelabs/CONTRIBUTING.md

 [x] Ensure that you have run `grunt test` and that all tests are passing.
 [x] If you have added a new feature to the plugin, please add corresponding tests for it.
 [x] Remember to upgrade the version in package.json.
 Use [Semver](http://semver.org/) as a guideline.
-[x] If a pull request is in response to a bug, ensure that you have referenced the bug in the commit suing `#issue_number`.
+[x] If a pull request is in response to a bug, ensure that you have referenced the bug in the commit using `#issue_number`.

 ## Filing Issues